kgryte/v8-perf/README.md

 #### Timer

-The first test provides an indication as to how long Node takes to measure elapsed time in high resolution.
+This test provides an indication as to how long Node takes to measure elapsed time in high resolution.

 ``` javascript
 var start = process.hrtime();